abhishekarya1/DSA-2k23/graphs.md

 ## Techniques
 - use a visited array with graphs to make sure that already visited nodes aren't visited again, since graphs usually have multiple cycles.
-- this also takes care of traversing any unconnected components
+This also takes care of traversing any unconnected components.
 ```cpp
 // n nodes, 1-indexed
 for(int i = 1; i <= n; i++){